rmoh29/hello-world/readME.txt

-This project is a sample for Git working
+This project is a sample for Git working created by me for practicing.